 National Geographic Adventures are unique, active itineraries for intrepid travelers that combine spectacular places, cultural interaction, and physical challenge.
 You'll explore fascinating, off-the-beaten-path places with top guides, and wherever possible, meet National Geographic experts in the field.

 Price is per person, double occupancy.
-For a single room/tent, add $800 in 2015 and $1,100 in 2016.
+For a single room/tent, add $1,100.
 On the December departure, there is an additional holiday surcharge of $300.
 International airfare to Casablanca and return from Marrakech is not included in the adventure cost.